FuelLabs/sway/docs/src/getting-started/sway-toolchain.md

 The Sway toolchain consists of several components.

-## `forc`
+## Forc (`forc`)

-The "Fuel Orchestrator" `forc` is our equivalent of Rust's [Cargo](https://doc.rust-lang.org/cargo/).
+The "Fuel Orchestrator" Forc is our equivalent of Rust's [Cargo](https://doc.rust-lang.org/cargo/).
 It is the primary entry point for creating, building, testing, and deploying Sway projects.
-The next pages in this section will introduce how to use `forc`.
+The next pages in this section will introduce how to use Forc.

 ## `sway-server`